 10 December 2019

-Having a website which is accessible for people with disabilities not only allows you to serve more customers but is also a requirement by law in some countries such as the USA (Americans with Disabilities Act).
+Having a website that is accessible for people with disabilities not only allows you to serve more customers but is also a requirement by law in some countries such as the USA (Americans with Disabilities Act).
 With the provisional agreement of the proposed European Accessibility Act, many more countries will be required by law to make their websites accessible.

 Our team of developers continuously assess the core code base of our websites and implement improvements to strive to reach a high accessibility standard known as level AA of the Web Content Accessibility Guidelines (WCAG) 2.1 (2.1 being the most up to date version as of time of writing).
 These guidelines have been widely adopted internationally as a result of their comprehensiveness and we highly recommend that any changes you make to your website also adhere to them.
 Meeting the WCAG 2.1 standard does not guarantee compliance with any particular accessibility laws which vary by country, but instead is seen as a guide of best practices.

 We highly recommend you have your site audited by an accessibility expert periodically.